Kvitøya: Andrée's Arctic balloon expedition

 The island was the resting place of Andrée's Arctic balloon expedition of 1897, organised by S. A. Andrée.
-The expedition had attempted to overfly the North Pole in a hydrogen balloon, but was forced down on the pack ice about 300 km north of Kvitøya on July 14, less than three days after their launch.
-They reached the island on foot by October 6 and settled on the only ice free part on the island, on what is now called Andréeneset.
+The expedition had attempted to overfly the North Pole in a hydrogen balloon, but was forced down on the pack ice about 300 km north of Kvitøya on 14 July, less than three days after their launch.
+They reached the island on foot by 6 October and settled on the only ice free part on the island, on what is now called Andréeneset.

 The fate of the expedition was one of the great mysteries of the Arctic for over three decades, until its remains were discovered by the ship Bratvaag in 1930, and diaries, logs of scientific observations and photographs—glass negative plates, which had been deep frozen and could be developed—were recovered at the site.
 Modern researchers hold that the three members of the expedition died within two weeks of reaching the island.

 A monument commemorating the three men, S. A. Andrée, Nils Strindberg and Knut Frænkel is erected on the island.
 Another monument, put there by the "Stockholm expedition" in 1997 to commemorate the 100 years anniversary of the tragic event, was later deliberately destroyed by the Svalbard authority, on the ground of it being illegally erected.

 Climate

-Kvitøya has a Tundra climate (Köppen: ET), where no month has a mean daily temperature of above 10 °C (50 °F).
-The climate closely borders on an ice cap climate, with July and August being the only months with a mean daily temperature above freezing.
+Kvitøya has a Tundra climate (Köppen: ET), where no month has a mean daily temperature of above 10 °C. The climate closely borders on an ice cap climate, with July and August being the only months with a mean daily temperature above freezing.